Vibratory Finishing of SLS 3D Printed Parts

 • should also be smoothed cost-effectively in series

-• require an improved feel
+• require an improved tactile feel

 • should be easy to clean and less prone to dirt adhesion